readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 part of the programme of value.
 Value does not service the labourer, but the labourer has to service value, has to act in accordance to its demands.

-So abstract labour isn't just another way of saying that people produce stuff but a statement how they produce in this society or more precisely how they confront each other in this society and what that means for the labour they perform.
+So abstract labour as the substance of value and socially necessary labour-time as the measure of value isn't just another way of saying that people produce stuff.
+These are statements how they produce.
+More precisely how they confront each other in this society and what that means for the labour they perform.
 Abstract labour is performed where commodities are produced.
-On the other hand, abstract labour does not mean nothing, i.e., one could be tempted to think that if abstract labour is something specific to this society it would have nothing to do with labour as performed under all kinds of different social conditions.
-According to this reading – perhaps aimed against a naturalistic reading of abstract labour and value by Leninists and Social Democrats – abstract labour has no physiological side to it, that would be a naturalistic reading.
-Hence, one doesn't know much more about value by reducing it to abstract labour: one fairly empty social category is reduced to another.
-A meaningless reduction, one could drop the mention of “labour” from “abstract labour” and one is not any further in one's analysis than before the reduction.
-Yet, it is one thing to explain that the physiological equality, i.e., that people do stuff, does not constitute value, it is another thing to claim value would have nothing to do with it.
-What is lost in this abstract account are the results about what abstract labour as a social rule does to concrete labour.
-That is, this way the critique of abstract labour is lost, i.e., the account what it does to concrete labour and the immediate producers if pure expenditure of labour-power, pure toil, something purely negative is what counts.
-Abstract labour asserts itself against the immediate producers because it turns a physiological quality of their activity against them and reduces their activity to it.

 1.2 The Dual Character of the labour embodied in the Commodities
 ----------------------------------------------------------------